 ADHD Therapy in Calgary | NU Psychology

 ADHD is often misunderstood as simply being forgetful, restless, or unfocused.
 But if you live with ADHD, you know it’s so much more.
-It’s a brain that’s constantly in motion—creative, full of ideas, yet often pulled in so many directions that finishing tasks feels impossible.
+ADHD is a brain that’s constantly in motion—creative, full of ideas, yet often pulled in so many directions that finishing tasks feels impossible.

 Some days, your creativity shines.
 Other days, even simple routines feel overwhelming.
 It’s not about laziness or lack of effort—it’s about how ADHD works behind the scenes in ways others can’t always see.